 An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.

-Title: Building Relationships
+Title: Community Relationships

 Lines of Inquiry (and teacher questions):

-- Individual and group choice
+- Individual and group choices

-- Growing through challenge
+- Growing through challenges